spcourse/bigdata/en/temperatures/index.md

 ### Assignment 2: cold colder coldest

-What is the longest period of uninterrupted days that had freezing temperatures (maximum temperature below 0◦C)?
+What is the longest period of uninterrupted days of freezing temperatures?
+Use the maximum temperature for each day.
+(If you would use the minimum temperature, you would find the longest period days that had temperatures below 0◦C).
 What was the date of the last day of this period of time?

+Print the answer to both questions in one line, such that `check50` understands your output.

 ### Assignment 3: Summer days and tropical days

 A day is a summer day when the maximum temperature is 25 degrees Celsius or higher.
 On a tropical day that maximum temperature would even reach 30 degrees.
+All tropical days are also summer days.
 Make a graph where both the number of summer days and tropical days is displayed for each year.
 A neat solution would be to use a barchart.

 ### Assignment 4: First heat wave